DanielLi03/Supermarket-Sales-analytics-powerBI/README.md

 # Supermarket-Sales-analytics-powerBI
-dashboard summarizing sales statistics for a supermarket
+dashboard summarizing sales statistics for a supermarket in powerBI